 - Chronic Traumatic Encephalopathy or CTE: This condition usually affects victims of multiple TBIs (football players, boxers, etc.).
 CTE can have severe side effects, like memory loss, impaired judgment, or a drastic change in personality or behavior.
 Currently the only way to diagnose CTE is through autopsy, though doctors and researchers are working on finding a better way.

-At the Law Offices of Michael A. DeMayo, L.L.P. ®, we know that TBIs can be an enormous source of stress and pain.
+At DeMayo Law Offices, L.L.P. ®, we know that TBIs can be an enormous source of stress and pain.
 Our lawyers are standing by to discuss your case, so you can focus on your family.
 Contact us 24/7 by calling 877-529-1222.